hindu-comm/mail_stream_advaita-l/2016/03/advaitin_Why_only_ja/196__shrImallalitAlAlitaH.md

 > 'truth' behind jagat which is nothing but brahman.

-​Enough.
+Enough.
 I can't bear any more.
 I've other works to do.
 Most important of them is to learn new shAstra-s.
 I'll suggest all to learn to learn, if they are serious.
 Future posts will be neglected.